History of medieval Arabic and Western European domes: Holy Roman Empire

 An aspiring competitor to Pisa, the city of Florence took the opposite side in the conflict between Pope and Emperor, siding with the Pope in Rome.
 This was reflected architecturally in the "proto-renaissance" style of its buildings.
 The eight-sided Florence Baptistery, with its large octagonal cloister vault beneath a pyramidal roof, was likely built between 1059 and 1128, with the dome and attic built between 1090 and 1128.
 The lantern above the dome is dated to 1150.
+The first documented mention of the baptistery was in 897 and the dating of the dome has been controversial, ranging from the sixth to the 13th centuries, although the building is believed to have undergone various transformations throughout the Middle Ages.
+Radiocarbon testing on chestnut tie beams have dated those elements to the 11th and first half of the 12th century, possibly corresponding to restorations by Pope Nicholas II, who reconsecrated the building in 1059, and dendrochronological analysis on a silver fir tie beam dated it to 1268, likely a replacement made when the dome mosaic was completed between 1270 and 1300.
+The dome is 26.5 meters in diameter.
+The lower half of the dome is made of ashlar stone, with the lowest levels in corbelled horizontal layers.
+After the outer vertical walls end, the inner dome transitions to brick, mostly recycled, in inclined layers.
 It takes inspiration from the Pantheon in Rome for its oculus and much of its interior decoration, although the pointed dome is structurally similar to Lombard domes, such as that of the later Cremona Baptistery.
 Its ratio of wall thickness to external diameter is about 1/10, in accordance with the rules of dome proportion followed until the 17th century.
 One of the most important religious buildings in Florence, the proportions of its dome were followed by the nearby dome of the Cathedral of Santa Maria del Fiore that was built by Brunelleschi centuries later.
 The polygonal dome was built with a wooden tension ring at about 23 meters high, too high to counteract the spreading forces, and a lower iron ring was added in 1514.

-The renovation of Speyer Cathedral, the largest of the Imperial Cathedrals of the Holy Roman Empire, was begun around 1080 by the Emperor Henry IV, soon after he had returned from a trip to Canossa in northern Italy.
-Although the church had only just been consecrated in 1061, Henry called upon craftsmen from across the empire for its renovation.
-The redesign included two octagonal cloister vaults within crossing towers, one at the east crossing with an external dwarf gallery and one at the west end.
-This was very soon imitated elsewhere and became the model for later Rhenish octagonal domes, such as those of Worms Cathedral (c.
-1120–1181) and Mainz Cathedral (c.
-1081–1239).
-Many German Imperial cathedrals feature domes at their crossings.
+Smaller domed centralized buildings from this time include those of S. Fermo di Sopra (c.
+1125), the Church of Santa Maria in Solario (c.
+1130), the Baptistery of Riez, and the Baptistery of San Giovanni Battista in Agrate Conturbia (c.
+1135).

 The crossing dome at the Church of St. Trophime in Arles is beneath a large square tower.
+The Abbey church of Saint-Chef has a chapel in its tower covered by a rectangular cloister vault about 6 meters by 4.5 meters.
+Its frescoed ceiling is from the mid 11th to mid 12th century.